Become an Apprentice

 Why should I apply?

-Masters are very committed to their Apprentices.
-They give you a huge amount of their support, training and time to ensure you start a successful career in the industry.
-If you are hard-working and dedicated, it is also quite common to become a permanent employee in your Master’s workshop.
+The employers who work as Masters on the Goldsmiths’ Company scheme are expert craftspeople and are very committed to their apprentices.
+They provide a huge amount of their support, training and time to ensure you start a successful career in the industry.
+If you are hard-working and dedicated, it is also quite common to become a permanent employee within your Master’s workshop.